franklinharper/FrankHarper-20230129-NYCSchools/README.md

 **percentage of students** that take the SAT.
 The hypothesis is that being around more academically oriented students increases the student's chances of doing well on the SAT.

-## More sorting and filtering option.
+## More sorting and filtering options

 In a real app there would be more than one way to sort and filter.